flowbased/fbp-diff/doc/braindump.md

 # .fbp roundtrips?

-Currently the FBP library parses .fbp into a JSON representation, but there is no .fbp renderer.
+As of June 2016 there is a basic `fbp.serialize` for rendering a graph to FBP.
+It ignores metadata and groups however.
-It would be nice to allow to get a patched .fbp file as .fbp, with minimal changes.
+It would be nice to allow to get a patched .fbp file as .fbp, *with minimal changes*.

-Also, during parsing, some information is currently lost.
+Some information is currently lost during parsing.
 Notably comments, and formatting (whether connections are on one line, split over multiple, where component instance is specified...).
 There is also no group concept, though probably one could have based on text-blocks delimited by a whitespace-only line?
 Comments could maybe be put in group, node, connection metadata?

 # Merge support?